Flexible Imputation of Incomplete Network Data: Method

 \subsection{Data}

 Economists observe individual covariates $X_i$ (e.g., gender, age) for \emph{all} $i$ in the network but do not observe the full network $A$; instead, only a sampled network is available.
+This setting is common in applications because collecting covariates is typically less costly than collecting network information.

 In this paper, we focus on egocentric sampling, which is one of the most commonly used sampling designs in empirical work.
 Specifically, we randomly sample $n < N$ nodes in the network and ask all their friends not only in the sample but in the whole network.
 The sampling probabilities can depend on both covariates $X_i$ and unobserved characteristics $\xi_i$.
 Let $\mc{S} \subset \{1,2, \ldots, N\}$ denote the set of sampled individuals with $|\mc{S}| = n$.
 Then a link $A_{ij}$ is observed if $i\in \mc{S}$ or $j\in \mc{S}$, whereas links between two non-sampled nodes (i.e., $i\notin\mc{S}$ and $j\notin\mc{S}$) are unobserved.
 A simple example follows to illustrate the setup.

 Since it causes no harm to relabel the agents, we can do so such that $\mathcal{S} = \{1,2,\ldots,n\}$, in which case the observed adjacency matrix $A^{\mathrm{obs}}$ admits the following block structure: